awdev1/Vector24/README.md

-# Vector24 - A radar vectoring tool for ATC24 PTFS
+# Vector24 - A radar vectoring tool for ATC24 PTFS test

 # Note: We have gotten elevated reports of antivirus blocking Vector.
 Do not use: Avast, Norton, or RAV Endpoint Protection.
 It is recommended you use something like BitDefender Free in general.
 ## How to install (Windows):